brian-osullivan/tea-review-site/src/posts/tea-for-focus.md

 The best teas for focus will allow you to keep your mind concentrated on the task at hand, while also helping you remain calm and relaxed — maybe even a little bit cozy if you’re not too stressed out from the deadlines looming over you.

-_Camellia sinensis _is the plant used to produce tea.
+_Camellia sinensis_ is the plant used to produce tea.
 It naturally has a moderate level of caffeine that energizes and stimulates you.

 On the other hand, if you just need something to relieve your stress and keep you focused, herbal teas might be your best bet. _Camellia sinensis_-based teas will definitely keep you awake and focused, but if you’re sensitive to caffeine, herbal teas are a great option to relax you and keep you concentrated on the tasks you need to complete.
 Although these are caffeine-free varieties, rooibos, peppermint tea and ginger tea have a variety of other compounds and antioxidants in them that are sure to help you remain concentrated on your work.
 Additionally, the anti-inflammatory properties in these teas can help ease you into a more comfortable state of mind, allowing you to focus on what really matters: getting your work done.

 Here’s our selection of the best teas to help you power your way through the work you’ve got lined up.
 Get ready to grab yourself a cup of tea and get to work.

-### Green Tea
+### Best Green Teas For Focus

 Renowned for its powerful wakening properties (not to mention a host of other health benefits), green tea is a potent option for hard workers looking for a burst of energy.
 Whether you drink it in the morning or at the beginning of a long night, green tea might just be what you’re looking for.

-After white tea, green tea typically has the lowest caffeine content of the “true” teas derived from the leaves of the _Camellia sinensis _plant.
+After white tea, green tea typically has the lowest caffeine content of the “true” teas derived from the leaves of the _Camellia sinensis_ plant.
 This means you might have to drink a couple of cups before you really feel a boost in energy, but it’s still a powerful tea for uplifting and keeping you focused.
 When paired with other herbs like ginger or ginseng tea, green tea is one of the best options for improving your mental clarity.
 Plus, green tea lowers your blood pressure and cholesterol, improving blood flow and brain function altogether.

 One particularly potent option is matcha green tea.
 Matcha is a popular green tea with origins in East Asia.
 Because of the way it’s grown, matcha typically has a much higher caffeine content than other green teas, so it’s a great option if you’re planning on pulling an all-nighter.
 But it also has higher levels of L-theanine (often referred to more simply as theanine), an amino acid that’s also helpful in keeping you focused.